 The BA/MS EQE degree emphasizes the acquisition of applied econometric skills that can then be used to perform business research, which is increasingly in-demand.The BA/MS EQE degree also provides the most advanced training in economics possible, short of obtaining the PhD degree.

 Interested students should consult the Director of Undergraduate Studies and the Assistant Director of the MS Program as early as possible in their decision-making process in order to develop a sequence of coursework that is appropriate to their interests and objectives.
 Students must meet the requirements of both the BA and MS portions of the program.

 141 credit hours are required for the combined BA/MS EQE degree.

 If, after entering the BA/MS EQE program, a student wishes to withdraw from the MS portion, it is important to note that only six graduate credits can be used toward the BA degree without special approval from the Dean of Undergraduate Education.

 BA/MS EQE Core Courses

 ECO 505, ECO 507 and ECO 576 may be substituted for ECO 405, ECO 407 and ECO 406, respectively, with the permission of the Director of the MS Program.
 A waiver exam may be taken for ECO 580 and ECO 581.
 (Please contact the Assistant Director of the MS Program for details.)
 Please note: Even with specific course waiver approval, a student must fulfill the degree credit requirements by choosing a graduate elective.
 A total of 18 undergraduate economics credits and 36 MS credits are still required for the degree.

-BA/MS students may choose the general MS track or one of two specializations:
+BA/MS EQE students may choose the General Economics track or one of two specializations: